stackblitz/docs/docs/guides/user-guide/what-is-stackblitz.md

 ### Coding Interviews

 Asking candidates to setup new local environments slows down the hiring process.
-With StackBlitz you can create starter projects for candidates to fork and instantly get candidates doing coding interviews.
+With StackBlitz you can create starter projects for candidates to fork and instantly get them coding.

 ## What about other online IDEs?